-This course builds upon public international law taught in the first semester of the penultimate year.
-Its aim is to provide students with the knowledge and ability to critically analyse contemporary issues in human rights and international humanitarian law (IHL).
+This year (2020) the course will build upon public international law taught in the first semester of the penultimate year.
+It is thus advisable that students who choose to register the course should be familiar with key aspects of the Public International law.
+The course aims to provide students with the knowledge and ability to critically analyse contemporary issues in human rights and international humanitarian law (IHL).
 It has been designed to enable LLB students, in their final year of study, obtain both essential knowledge of, and critical insight into, topical issues in human rights and humanitarian law, and acquire the ability to relate those issues to the contemporary South African situation.
 This year the course will be offered in the first semester.
 Students who register for this course will be expected to actively participate during lectures and seminars.
 Therefore, they will be expected read the materials listed in the reading list provided and make adequate preparations.
 Students will also be encouraged to develop critical perspectives in light of their diverse historical and socio-economic backgrounds.